HelloSpore

 This study assessed cordycepin—the primary bioactive nucleoside of Cordyceps militaris—as an antidepressant agent using the chronic unpredictable mild stress (CUMS) mouse model, which produces reliable depression-like phenotypes including anhedonia, reduced social interaction, and decreased sucrose preference.
 Cordycepin treatment dose-dependently reversed all behavioral markers of depression and was associated with significantly elevated BDNF expression in the hippocampus, identifying brain-derived neurotrophic factor upregulation as a plausible molecular mechanism.
 The study builds on earlier Cordyceps antidepressant research by isolating cordycepin as the active compound responsible for mood effects, with implications for standardized formulation of Cordyceps-based mental health supplements.

-58.Functional MushroomsOpen Access
+75.Functional MushroomsOpen Access Early evidenceSupportive

 Torkelson, C. J., Sweet, E., Martzen, M. R., Sasagawa, M., Wenner, C. A., Gay, J., Putiri, A., & Standish, L. J. (2012).
 Phase 1 clinical trial of Trametes versicolor in women with breast cancer.
-International Scholarly Research Notices Oncology, 2012, 251235.
+International Scholarly Research Notices Oncology, 2012, 251632.

-59.Functional MushroomsOpen Access
+77.Functional MushroomsOpen Access Good evidenceSupportive

 Vigna, L., Morelli, F., Agnelli, G. M., Napolitano, F., Ratto, D., Occhinegro, A., Di Iorio, C., Savino, E., Girometta, C., Brandalise, F., & Rossi, P. (2019).
 Hericium erinaceus improves mood and sleep disorders in patients affected by overweight or obesity: Could circulating pro-BDNF and BDNF be potential biomarkers?
 Evidence-Based Complementary and Alternative Medicine, 2019, 7861297.